El Rushball, Cutting Edge, Societal Evolution, A Man, A Legend, A Way of Life.

 The Iranians released a video of our guys apologizing.

-The uh the GOP established got to love this.
+The GOP established got to love this.

-The GOP established, this is the greatest thing we need to do.
+The GOP established this is the greatest thing we need to do.

 Yeah, we were to blame.